Sacramento Slip and Fall Lawyer

 How Much Is My Slip and Fall Case Worth?

-Attorneys and insurers may use one of several methods to determine what a personal injury case is worth.
+Slip and fall attorneys and insurers may use one of several methods to determine what a personal injury case is worth.
 In general, a slip and fall case addresses:

 - Economic damages – medical bills, lost wages, and any other projected costs related to the care and rehabilitation of an injury